nagypeter/hands-on-lab/OCI/docs/create-linux-vm.md

 * First create a OKE cluster using Quick Create.
 * Create a public subnet using CIDR different from existing subnets - Example: CIDR 10.0.20.0/24 with default route and security in the same OKE VCN
 * Create a compute instance using VM.Standard.E2.1
-* Note: ssh keys are provided as a sample but generate or re-use your own keys for seurity *
+~ Note: ssh keys are provided as a sample but generate or re-use your own keys for security ~
   * Choose mykey.pub from [mykey.zip](https://github.com/venkat50/hands-on-lab/raw/master/OCI/mykeys.zip)
                        OR
   * Paste key: